 Alternative Dispute Resolution Options

-Resolving Educational Decision Disputes through the Courts
+Resolving Parenting Disputes through the Courts

-Regardless of whether there is an allocation of joint or sole decision-making, the best approach is for parents to try to get on the same page.
-If that is not possible, this is a time to pick and choose battles.
-Since many courts are operating on a limited or emergency basis, parents should not expect to get immediate relief from the court regarding a dispute over a child’s education at this time.
-If disputes during this time are part of a longer pattern of issues, a parent should keep a record or journal of these issues with dates and a short explanation of the issues.
-This record can then be used later if the need arises.
+A parent who has sole decision-making authority may decide where a child will attend school, but decisions regarding attendance or absences based on illness, doctor’s appointments, etc. are more likely to be considered day-to-day decisions which do not require the consent of the other party, regardless of the allocation of major decision-making authority.
+In any case, , the best approach is for parents to get on the same page.
+If that is not possible, this is a time to pick battles.
+Parents should attempt to settle their differences in a way that best serves their child.
+If disputes are part of a longer pattern of issues, a parent should keep a record or journal of these issues with dates and a concise explanation of the issues.
+This can then be used later if the need arises.